zeiglerd/app-store/readme.md

 ## Usage

 #### Run the server in default state
-- Suppress all debug messages (terminal and log).
+- Suppress all debug messages (console/terminal and *./logs/console.log*).
 ```
 $ npm start
 ```